 Clear goals and objectives identify what is expected and must include metrics or key performance indicators (KPIs) that tell if or when the goal is reached.
 You need metrics in order to manage and measure work.

-Individual (and team) goals and objects must be aligned with the organization's strategic goals and objectives.
+Individual (and team) goals and objectives must be aligned with the organization's strategic goals and objectives.